hl037/skbs/README.rst

     \___

 It is a directory hierarchy with an optionnal __plugin.py that defines options of the template and functions usable in them.
-The directories, subdirectories and files under root are copied following the same structure (except for dynamic names explained later).
+The directories, subdirectories and files under root are copied following the same structure (except for dynamic names, explained later).

 A file name could have a first prefixed either ``_opt.`` or ``_forced.``, then a second either ``_raw.`` or ``_template.``.
 *opt* is for "optional", if the file exists alread, it won't be overwritten.